hrishi-10/A-B-Testing/README.md

 # A/B Testing: Advanced Data Analytics Project

-This repository contains the group assignment for the Analytics for Data-Driven Advantage (ADA) module at the University of Warwick (2024–2025).
 The project aims to evaluate the effectiveness of a website landing page redesign through rigorous A/B testing analysis using R.

 ## 📂 Project Structure